-There were seven (7) meetings of the Board during the fiscal year ended December 31, 2017.
-During the fiscal year ended December 31, 2017, all members of the Board of Directors attended at least 75% of all meetings of the Board at which their attendance was contemplated.
+There were four (4) meetings of the Board during the fiscal year ended December 31, 2018.
+During the fiscal year ended December 31, 2018, all members of the Board of Directors attended at least 75% of the aggregate of all meetings of the Board and meetings of the committees on which the director served during the period in which he or she served as a director.
+Three (3) directors attended the 2018 Annual Meeting of Stockholders.

-Under our Corporate Governance Guidelines, which are available on our website at www.medpace.com, a Director is expected to spend the time and effort necessary to properly discharge his or her responsibilities.
-Accordingly, a Director is expected to regularly prepare for and attend meetings of the Board and all committees on which the Director sits (including separate meetings of the Independent Directors), with the understanding that, on occasion, a Director may be unable to attend a meeting.
+Under our Corporate Governance Guidelines, which are available in the "Corporate Governance" section of the "Investors" page of our website located at www.medpace.com, a director is expected to spend the time and effort necessary to properly discharge his or her responsibilities.
+Accordingly, a director is expected to regularly prepare for and attend meetings of the Board and all committees on which the director sits (including separate meetings of the Independent Directors), with the understanding that, on occasion, a director may be unable to attend a meeting.
 A director who is unable to attend a meeting of the Board or a committee of the Board is expected to notify the Chairman of the Board or the Chairman of the appropriate committee in advance of such meeting, and, whenever possible, participate in such meeting via teleconference in the case of an in-person meeting.